 The Clouditor-Evidence Store component is responsible for storing and managing evidence of different resource types and collected from various sources.
-The primary challenge it addresses is transitioning to a storage system representing a graph database, as we are moving towards a certification graph (KR2 CERTGRAPH), so the component is an implementation of the schema developed and defined in WP2, as described in D2.1 [9].
-The Evidence Store is designed to allow complex assessments and is based on the respective microservice of Clouditor7, which was already used in MEDINA [8], but now it is planned to support graph-based evidence.
+The primary challenge it addresses is transitioning to a storage system representing a certification graph (KR2 CERTGRAPH).
+The Clouditor-Evidence Store is an implementation of the schema developed and defined in WP2, as described in D2.1 [5] and D2.10 [6].
+The Evidence Store is designed to allow complex assessments and is based on the respective microservice of Clouditor9, which was already used in MEDINA [10], but now it is planned to support evidence that allows graph database queries on it.